Pragati1466/pythonproject/README.md

 ## 🔍 Overview

 Autonomous vehicles depend critically on sensor integrity — any adversarial manipulation of LiDAR, radar, or camera feeds can compromise passenger safety at highway speeds.
-This project implements a **two-layer real-time cybersecurity defence system** backed by a published research paper (6% Turnitin similarity, AIST 2023).
+This project implements a **two-layer real-time cybersecurity defence system** backed by a **peer-reviewed paper published in Springer LNNS (01 Oct 2025, DOI: [10.1007/978-981-96-7134-2_3](https://doi.org/10.1007/978-981-96-7134-2_3))**.

 | Layer | Function | Implementation |
 |---|---|---|